 Dr. Ming Tea is a product line used to support weight loss and detoxification.
 The brand claims to have caused "over 100k transformations since 2007."

-But does Dr. Ming Tea contain ingredients shown in clinical studies to cause weight loss, or are these just marketing claims?
-Does the tea contain any questionable additive ingredients?
+But does Dr. Ming Tea contain ingredients shown in clinical studies to cause weight loss?
+Does the tea contain any unhealthy ingredients?
 Is "detox" tea unscientific?
 And how do real customers rate and describe the effects of Dr. Ming Tea?

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Dr. Ming Tea based on clinical studies, to give our take on whether or not the brand is likely to cause weight loss.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Dr. Ming Tea to give our take on whether or not it's likely to cause weight loss, and whether or not it's healthy.

-We'll share our concerns about the research cited by the brand, and feature unsponsored customer reviews.
+We'll share our concerns about the research cited by the brand, and feature real customer reviews.

-The ingredients in Dr. Ming Slimming Tea are shown above.
+The ingredients in Dr. Ming Slimdown Detox Tea are shown below:

 Green tea is clinically shown to be effective for weight loss to a small degree.